 persons making casual sales of their own vehicles duly registered and licensed to them by the state of New Mexico;

-finance companies, banks and other lending institutions covering sales of repossessed vehicles; or
+finance companies, banks and other lending institutions making sales of repossessed vehicles; or

-licensed brokers under the Manufactured Housing Act who, for a fee, commission or valuable consideration engage in brokerage activities related to the sale, exchange or lease purchase of pre-owned manufactured homes on a site installed for a consumer.
+licensed brokers under the Manufactured Housing Act [Chapter 60, Article 14 NMSA 1978] who, for a fee, commission or other valuable consideration engage in brokerage activities related to the sale, exchange or lease purchase of pre-owned manufactured homes on a site installed for a consumer.
 (66-1-4.4 NMSA 1978)

-12-1-41 DECLARED GROSS WEIGHT.
+12-1-43 DECLARED GROSS WEIGHT.
 “Declared Gross Weight” means the maximum gross vehicle weight or gross combination vehicle weight at which a vehicle or combination will be operated during the registration period, as declared by the registrant for registration and fee purposes; the vehicle or combination shall have only one declared gross weight for all operating considerations.
 (66-1-4.4 NMSA 1978)